 Quantum Engine API

 Google's Quantum Computing Service provides the Quantum Engine API to execute circuits on Google's quantum processor or simulator backends and to access or manage the jobs, programs, reservations and calibrations.
-As of Cirq is the only supported client for this API, using the cirq_google.Engine class.
+Cirq is the only supported client for this API, using the cirq_google.Engine class.
 For other use cases (e.g. from a different language), contact cirq-maintainers@googlegroups.com with a short proposal or submit an RFC.

 Authenticating to Google Cloud

 Before you begin, you will need to create a Google Cloud project with the API enabled and billing enabled.
-You will then to create credentials in order to access the API.
+You will then need to create credentials in order to access the API.

 You can create application default credentials from the command line using the gcloud client: